 StaySafe offers employers a simple and effective way to monitor the safety of their remote working staff.
 Comprised of an app and online hub, StaySafe provides employers with real-time updates on employee’s safety status and location while they work.

-The app includes a man down feature which can alert monitoring services if an employee has not moved or checked-in for a prolonged period of time.
+As well as GPS location, panic button and check-in features, the app also includes fall-detection, which can alert monitoring services if an employee has not moved or checked-in for a prolonged period.
 If an employee feels threatened or under attack, they can also raise an alarm discreetly by using the phone’s power button.

 When an alert is raised by a lone worker, chosen monitors, either within the organisation or via a professional monitoring station, will be alerted.
 This will allow them to verify the alert and dispatch the appropriate assistance to the employee.

-To see how StaySafe can help you protect your lone workers, 24/7, wherever they are, book your free demo today.
+To see how StaySafe can help you protect your lone workers from hazards, 24/7, wherever they are, book your free demo today.

 Are you protecting your lone workers?